Counselor Education, College Student Personnel, & Social Work

 Our students have the opportunity to improve the WIU campus community through projects like:

-- Playing With the Pros - This program aims to cultivate a friendlier academic environment by fostering meaningful interactions between students and professors through a game night.
-(Planned for fall 2024)
+• Playing With the Pros - This program aims to cultivate a friendlier academic environment by fostering meaningful interactions between students and professors through a game night.
+(Fall 2024)

-- Decoding the Code of Student Conduct - This program is designed to help students gain a deeper understanding of Western's Code of Student Conduct, which defines the expectations for student behavior.
-(Planned for spring 2025)
+• Decoding the Code of Student Conduct - This program is designed to help students gain a deeper understanding of Western's Code of Student Conduct, which defines the expectations for student behavior.
+(Spring 2025)